 This is a gorgeous area close to Pisgah National Forest and is a good spot to consider if you’re looking for less expensive hotel options or cabin rentals than what you’ll find in Asheville.

 Here you’ll get wonderful mountain views and seclusion while still being close to downtown Ashville.
+It’s great for those who want to be closer to nature, especially Pisgah National Forest and the Great Smoky Mountains.

 The community is charming, close-knit, and has a great art scene.
 Since you won’t be close to Asheville’s public transportation, you’ll want to factor in a car rental.
 You can great prices on Skyscanner.